wengkin2967/mbusa2020-ML-project/README.md

 2. create models and train with **training set**

 3. for each model:
    3.1 hyperparameter tuning with **dev set**
    3.2 obtain accuracy from **dev set**

 4. model selection:
    4.1 select model with best accuracy from **3.2** 4.2 error analysis - compare and explain different models

 5. make predictions for test set to be submitted:
    * **Option 1** (mentioned in the project specs)
      5.1 use model from 4.1 to make predictions on test set and submit

-   * **Option 2** (could give us more advantage on kaggle) 5.1 use model from 4.1 with the tuned hyperparameter, retrain on full dataset "train + dev" (this way the model can learn from more data) 5.2 make predictions on test set and submit
+   * **Option 2** (could give us more advantage on kaggle)
+     5.1 use model from 4.1 with the tuned hyperparameter, retrain on full dataset "train + dev"

-     https://stats.stackexchange.com/questions/11602/training-on-the-full-dataset-after-cross-validation
+           (this way the model can learn from more data)
+     5.2 make predictions on test set and submit https://stats.stackexchange.com/questions/11602/training-on-the-full-dataset-after-cross-validation
      https://www.kaggle.com/general/9831

 6. Report writting

-   - summary step 1-5

 ## 1. Preprocessing